IoT-Based Patient Monitoring Systems: An Overview

 Well over 100 years later, the only way to get a reliable, accurate ECG readout was from a machine in a hospital.

-However, thanks to the emergence of the internet of things and advances in sensing and wireless technology, this has changed.
+However, this has changed thanks to the emergence of the Internet of Things and advances in sensing and wireless technology.

-Now, consumers can buy smart watches from any electronic store that, among other things, have an ECG function that has been cleared by the FDA—no prescription or visit to the hospital required.
+Now, consumers can buy smartwatches from any electronic store that, among other things, have an ECG function that has been cleared by the FDA—no prescription or visit to the hospital is required.

-These advancements are paving the way for IoT-based monitoring of other patient vitals such as blood pressure and oxygenation.
+These advancements pave the way for IoT-based monitoring of other patient vitals, such as blood pressure and oxygenation.

 Biomarker Sensing

-Though still in its early stages, IoT-based biomarker sensing technology is showing potential for improving patients’ quality of life.
+Though still in its early stages, IoT-based biomarker sensing technology shows potential for improving patients’ quality of life.

 “Smart” contact lenses with integrated sensors and wireless connectivity capabilities are now being tested on patients prone to hypoglycemia events.

-These contacts sense the glucose levels in tears and provide the data in real-time to the healthcare provider.
+These contacts sense the glucose levels in tears and provide the data to the healthcare provider in real-time.

 Treating COVID-19